localgovdrupal/docs/docs/src/content/features/publications.md

 # Publications

-This module provides Publications pages, an accessible and responsive HTML format to reduce the need for PDF files.
+Publications are an accessible and responsive HTML format which reduces the need for PDF files.

-This is an optional part of LGD, so please ask your developer to [install it](https://github.com/localgovdrupal/localgov_publications).
+To use them you need [LocalGov Publications](https://github.com/localgovdrupal/localgov_publications) which is an optional part of LocalGov Drupal.
+Talk to your developer about installing it.

 ### Examples in the wild